Clinic Management Tips to Follow This Year

 This demographic is more likely to book on the weekends or after work hours.
 They’re also more likely to prefer making appointments online rather than phoning the clinic.
 Having this knowledge helps you adjust your clinic hours to better suit your customers (and get more revenue coming in).

 Another huge benefit of using automated appointment management is that you can see all your appointments at a glance.
-For example, iinsight’s case management software integrates with Google Calendar, iCal, and Outlook.
+For example, iinsight’s clinical practice management software integrates with Google Calendar, iCal, and Outlook.

 So when you come into the clinic each morning, you’ll be able to see your appointments in real-time, even if some of them get canceled or shuffled around.